Tourist805/FacebookApplicationISAD157/README.md

-# FacebookApplicationISAD157
+# FacebookApplicationTemplate

-A simple facebook application, working with MySQL database Normalization.docx contains an SQL code
+A simple facebook application, working with MySQL database Normalization.docx contains an SQL code.